 5. You aren’t going to blog about this right?

 I was asked this question once when I was seated with 10 others who were deep in conversation and I was uninterested in what they were speaking.
 The words of someone from the group struck a chord and I could relate to an idea to blog about.
-It was completely different from the topic they were discussing about.
-I smiled to myself made a note of it in my phone.
+It was completely different from the topic they were discussing.
+I smiled to myself made a note of it on my phone.
 I then realize everyone is looking at me and they’re questioning the reason for my smile.
 They asked if I was going to blog about that?
 Duh.
 Yes, I’m so demotivated that I’m looking to write some rubbish and post it on my blog.
 Please, my blog deserves more respect than that.

 6. How do you come up with ideas?

-Honestly I’m no Newton.
+Honestly, I’m no Newton.
 But if I have to lie down under an apple tree to get ideas, I would gladly oblige.
 How I wish it were as simple as that.
 Every time someone asks me about how I come up with ideas to blog about, I mentally visualize myself giving the expression which Kamal Hassan gives in Nayagan when being asked if he is a good person or a bad person.
 I just don’t know.